The Syllable Series Part Three: The R Controlled Syllable

 Knowing that there is a frequency has helped my students a great deal.

-**Some people like to make an easy sentence up to help kids remember the frequency.
+Quick Tip: Some people like to make up an easy sentence to help kids remember the frequency.
 If you have a good one, please share in the comments!

 Let me emphasize that we want students to be able to recognize the r-controlled syllable when they read.